JuliaQX/QXTools.jl/docs/src/users_guide.md

 The `ncon` instruction specificies a pairwise contraction of tensors.
 An example contraction command is as follows

 ```
-ncon t15 $o1 1 t14_$v1_$v2 -1,1,-2
+ncon t15 2,3 $o1 1 t14_$v1_$v2 2,1,3
 ```

 Which indicates that the `$o1` tensor should be contracted with the `t14_$v1_v2` tensor to get the `t15` tensor.
 The contraction should be performed over the only rank of the `$o1` tensor and the second rank of the `t14_$v1_$v2` tensor.
+Einstein summation notation is used for for specifying which indices to contract over.
+This convention uses repeated indices on the right hand side to indicate that those indices should be contracted over.
+In the above the `1` index appears twice on the right hand side which indicates that this index should be contracted over.
-The notation used for specifying which indices to contract over uses the convention that negative indices indicate that this rank will remain and repeated positive indices indicate ranks that are contracted over, similar to Einstein notation.
-For the case where one of the tensors is a scalar a `0` is used as a placeholder for the indices.
+For the case where one of the tensors is a scalar, a `0` is used as a placeholder for the indices.
 For example if `t1` is a scalar tensor and `t2` is a matrix, the multiplication of the matrix by the scalar can be expressed as

 ```
-ncon t3 t1 0 t2 -1,-2
+ncon t3 1,2 t1 0 t2 1,2
 ```

+Batched contractions (sometimes called hyper-contractions) are also supported.
+This is where the same index is repeated on the right hand side and also appears on the left hand side.

 #### Save